Putin, Erdogan And Raisi Make Visits In Central Asia - UrduPoint

 Putin, Erdogan And Raisi Make Visits In Central Asia

-Astana, (APP - UrduPoint / Pakistan Point News - 9th Nov, 2023) Russian President Vladimir Putin visits Kazakhstan on Thursday, while Turkish leader Recep Tayyip Erdogan and his Iranian counterpart Ebrahim Raisi are expected in Uzbekistan, amid renewed diplomatic interest in the region.
+Astana, (APP - UrduPoint / Pakistan Point News - 9th Nov, 2023) Russian President Vladimir Putin arrived in Kazakhstan on Thursday, while Turkish leader Recep Tayyip Erdogan and his Iranian counterpart Ebrahim Raisi were expected in Uzbekistan, amid renewed diplomatic interest in the region.

 The Russian leader and his Kazakh counterpart Kassym-Jomart Tokayev nevertheless praised their countries' relationship in interviews ahead of their planned meeting in Astana.